rust-lang-ru/book/rustbook-en/src/ch17-05-traits-for-async.md

 </figure>

-However, most types are perfectly safe to move around, even if they happen to be behind a `Pin` pointer.
+However, most types are perfectly safe to move around, even if they happen to be behind a `Pin` wrapper.
 We only need to think about pinning when items have internal references.
-Primitive values such as numbers and Booleans are safe since they obviously don’t have any internal references, so they’re obviously safe.
+Primitive values such as numbers and Booleans obviously don’t have any internal references, so they’re safe.
 Neither do most types you normally work with in Rust.
 You can move around a `Vec`, for example, without worrying.
 Given only what we have seen so far, if you have a `Pin<Vec<String>>`, you’d have to do everything via the safe but restrictive APIs provided by `Pin`, even though a `Vec<String>` is always safe to move if there are no other references to it.
 We need a way to tell the compiler that it’s fine to move items around in cases like this—and there’s where `Unpin` comes into play.

 `Unpin` is a marker trait, similar to the `Send` and `Sync` traits we saw in Chapter 16, and thus has no functionality of its own.
 Marker traits exist only